-The public lands council was made up of a cross-section of county residents.
-They met several times over the course of the year and completed a number of visits to areas of interest.
+The public lands council is made up of a cross-section of county residents who met several times and completed a number of visits to areas of interest.

 A number of county residents served as Land Council members, including Brent Johansen, Grayson Redd, Heidi Redd, Josh Ewing, Vaughn Hadenfeldt, Mark Maryboy, Shane Shumway, Marie Holiday, Shaye Holiday, Stefnee Turk, Steve Deeter, Todd Westcott, and Tim Chamberlain.

 Commissioner Phil Lyman served as leader of the group.
 County employees John Fellmeth and Nick Sandberg attended as advisors and technical staff.